 The beds have different bases.
-If you’re sleeping alone, you’ll likely prefer a single bed or a double bed that moves as one.
-If you’re sharing the bed with a partner, note that our kingsize beds and super kingsize vary.
-Some move as one when they elevate simultaneously.
+If you’re sleeping alone, you’ll likely prefer a single or double bed that moves as one.
+If you’re sharing the bed with a partner, note that our kingsize beds and super kingsize vary —some move as one when they elevate simultaneously.

 Is there a weight limit?